rinkiikundu/Homeless-Helpers/README.md

 - NGO
 - Hospital
 - Medicine Providers
-- Docotrs
+- Doctors
 - Homeless Person
 - Volunteer
-- Assistant Docotr
+- Assistant Doctor

 All these participants are brought together under one digital ecosystem with role based login authentication for management and access of their involved workflows.